DAILY LIFE IN ANCIENT EGYPT

 Education in Ancient Egypt

-Most boys and girls in Ancient Egypt did not go to school.
-Instead boys learned farming or other trades from their fathers.
-Girls learned sewing, cooking and other skills from their mothers.
-However boys from wealthy families sometimes went to school and learned to be scribes.
+Most boys and girls in Egypt did not go to school.
+Instead, boys learned farming or other trades from their fathers.
+Girls learned sewing, cooking, and other skills from their mothers.
+However, boys from wealthy families sometimes went to school and learned to be scribes.
 They learned by copying and memorizing and discipline was strict.
 Teachers beat naughty boys.
 The boys learned reading and writing and also mathematics.
+Girls from well off families were sometimes taught at home.

 The history of education

 Weapons in Ancient Egypt

-Ancient Egyptian soldiers went into battle protected only by wooden or leather shields.
-They fought with spears, swords, axes, daggers and maces.
+Egyptian soldiers went into battle protected only by wooden or leather shields.
+They fought with spears, swords, axes, daggers, and maces.
 They also used slings and bows and arrows.
-Most men fought on foot but after about 1,700 BC the army also had chariots.
+Most men fought on foot but after about 1,700 BCE the army also had chariots.
 Each chariot carried two men, one to drive and one to shoot arrows.
 (In Ancient Egypt horses were mainly used for war.
 Donkeys were used as pack animals).
 Only the most important soldiers wore armor made of bronze.
 Prisoners of war were usually made slaves.

 The history of weapons